Tengku Djan Ley

 Tengku Djan Ley bin Tengku Mahaleel is the head of Proton Motorsports and is also a Malaysian professional drift driver who has taken part in the D1 Grand Prix racing series and others.
 He has won the 12-hour Merdeka Millennium Endurance race twice, in 2005 and 2006.
 Tengku Djan Ley is one of the Kelantan royal lineage on his paternal side.
 His aunt is the reigning Sultanah of Kedah, Sultanah Maliha who is the biological sister of his father.

 2005 FIA GT Championship – Zhuhai, China Round

 Tengku Djan Ley racing the Lotus Exige 300RR at Zhuhai International Circuit.

 Tengku Djan Ley also competed in the 2005 FIA GT Zhuhai Supercar 500 race, sharing a Lotus Exige 300RR with Paul Stokell, the pair finished 14th overall and 2nd in G2 class.

 2008–09 A1 Team Malaysia

-He was also the deputy technical director of A1 Team Malaysia starting from 2008/09 season of A1 Grand Prix.
+Tengku Djan Ley was also the deputy technical director of A1 Team Malaysia starting from 2008/09 season of A1 Grand Prix.